 Skill IQ is how you can measure your proficiency in a technology skill.
 This measurement takes under 10 minutes and 20 questions to take.
-Skill IQ helps identify where you should begin learning in a given technology's path.

 Pluralsight Iris is our skill assessment algorithm and recommendation engine.
 Each skill assessment includes an Iris Quotient (IQ) score.

-- Novice: This level contains the 1st-20th percentiles
+- Novice: 0–19th percentiles

-- Expert: This level contains the 81st and higher percentiles
+- Expert: 80th and higher percentiles

 Iris has high levels of statistical accuracy.
 Please see our Iris Frequently Asked Questions, and more information on Iris and the Skill IQ methodology.

-Questions are added regularly from the largest network of expert practitioners so that Iris is relevant and constantly evolving.
+Questions are added regularly from a large network of expert practitioners so that Iris is relevant and constantly evolving.
 The difficulty of the questions change based on right or wrong answers given by all individuals who have taken a particular assessment.
 The tests are short and comprehensive because they are based on modern test theories, Bayesian statistics, and machine learning to model skills and find questions which match those skills.